Noé Acosta: Romania

 Acosta moved abroad in January 2010, signing with FC Universitatea Cluj from Romania.
 He helped them promote to Liga I, contributing 14 games and two goals to the feat.

 In his second year, Acosta appeared in ten matches as his team finished in eighth position, two points ahead of neighbouring CFR Cluj.
 This marked his first top-flight experience, at the age of 26.

 Greece

-Again in the January transfer window, free agent Acosta moved to Greece in 2011, starting with Olympiacos Volou 1937 FC.
+Again in the January transfer window, free agent Acosta moved to Greece in 2011, starting with Olympiacos Volos.
 He still competed in the 2011–12 UEFA Europa League with the side, scoring in a 3–0 away win against FC Differdange 03 in the third qualifying round, but moved in September to fellow Super League club Aris Thessaloniki FC.

-Acosta competed in both major levels in the following years, representing Levadiakos FC, Olympiakos Volou and PAS Giannina FC.
+Acosta competed in both major levels in the following years, representing Levadiakos, Olympiacos Volos and PAS Giannina.
 On 25 August 2015 he renewed his contract with the latter until 2017, for an undisclosed fee.

 On 21 June 2017, the 33-year-old Acosta moved to newly promoted PAS Lamia 1964.
-For the following campaign, he joined Athlitiki Enosi Larissa F.C. also in the top tier on a one-year deal.
+For the following campaign, he joined AEL also in the top tier on a one-year deal.